Requirements for the History Minor

 Students who wish to have a concentration within the Minor must take three courses in that concentration, including one seminar.
 Minor concentrations do not appear on a student's transcript.

-A minor concentration in Jewish History requires three of the six courses to be in the area of Jewish history, divided as follows: 1 of the 3 Jewish history surveys—HIST 139 (formerly HIST 156), HIST 140, and HIST141— and two additional courses in Jewish history, including one seminar.
-(With permission from a Jewish history faculty advisor, students may take one of these courses in another department.)
+A minor concentration in Jewish History requires three of the six courses to be in the area of Jewish history, divided as follows: 1 of the 3 Jewish history surveys—HIST 139, HIST 140, and HIST141— and two additional courses in Jewish history, including one seminar.
+(With permission from a Jewish history faculty adviser, students may take one of these courses in another department.)
 The other requirements are the same for the general History Minor.

 Declaring a Minor in History